Published · Updated ·

 Top 6 Originality.ai Alternatives for AI Detection (2026)

-Originality.ai scored 76% on Scribbr's test but flags 28% of human content.
+Originality.ai is accurate but pricey and aggressive on human writing.
 Here are cheaper, less aggressive alternatives with verified accuracy data.

 H